 - Provides education and safety presentations to the public

 - May include special duties as assigned which may include leading the work of temporary employees.

 - Civil Deputies serve civil papers according to legal processes from the courts for the following actions: summonses or complaints, executions and garnishments, notices of small claims, orders, citations or petitions, motions and affidavits, summons and subpoenas, warrants and miscellaneous papers; takes personal property into possession; posts notice of sale; conducts sales of personal property by auction; records and documents all papers served; keeps log of all actions; provides courthouse security ; assists in the transportation of prisoners.

 REQUIRED KNOWLEDGE AND SKILLS

 The Sheriff's Office is a 24 hours per day, 7 days per week operation requiring availability to work any and all shifts.
 Duties are performed in a variety of settings including office, outdoor environments and in a vehicle; depending on assignment and circumstances, the environment can be highly stressful and highly physically demanding.

 Must successfully pass an extensive background investigation, including fingerprinting, and be free from convictions of crime other than minor traffic violations.
 Must pass a pre-employment drug test.

-Driving is required for County business on a regular basis or to accomplish work.
-Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.
+Possession of a valid driver's license.
+Incumbents must possess and maintain an acceptable driving record throughout the course of employment.